 - Student Scientific Paper Competition

 RESNA also works to keep members and assistive technology professionals current on technology trends and encourages collaboration and information sharing through a variety of communication tools.
-These communication tools are listed here and linked to the relevant webpages:

 The RESNA Bylaws set forth the basic structure and abilities of the RESNA Board and the organizational bodies which it oversees, and establishes how the Board conducts business.